Introduction to GenAI

 Above we talked about contract clauses, because those will be the most frequently produced paragraphs of text.
 However, you can also ask the LLM to draft other types of text — from short summaries of some legal rule, to grammatical enhancements of certain fragments to text, to even poems (legal poems, of course!).

-Finally, you can also ask the LLM to create a summary of some selected text.
-You can do so going to the Summarize tab, selecting text within your MS Word document (or pasting text when you are using ClauseBuddy outside of Word), and then clicking on the blue Summarize button.
+You can ask the LLM to create a summary of some selected text.
+You can do so going to the Summarize module, selecting text within your MS Word document (or pasting text when you are using ClauseBuddy outside of Word), and then clicking on the blue Summarize button.

 By default a summary is 'Simple' — i.e. a short, single paragraph.
 But it is also possible to produce more structured summaries like so: